nsoltysiak/week_6_recipe_finder_project/vanilla-js-api-integration-project-rubric.md

 ### Project Options

-**Option A: Stock Market Lookup App**
-Build an application that fetches stock data via an API, displays with search functionality, allows for favorites tracking (using localStorage), and provides a way to list and filter multiple stocks if there are multiple matches during search.

 **Option B: Recipe Finder App**
 Create a user-friendly recipe finder app that allows users to discover recipes using an external API.
 It includes features for searching, saving favorite recipes in local storage, and displaying detailed recipe information.